 What are exchange grants?

 Exchange grants are designed to support inter-institutional collaboration by enabling the mobility of researchers from EMBL and the Stanford University School of Medicine or Stanford University School of Humanities and Sciences.
 The grants provide an opportunity for researchers to undertake an intensive visit to the partner institution, to learn, teach, network, and develop an international profile.

-At least three exchange grants will be awarded per year for research visits up to 3 months.
+At least two exchange grants will be awarded per year for research visits up to 3 months.
 Up to EUR 8,000 is available per grant.
 Funding is provided for travel to the partner institution (up to EUR 2,000) and associated costs including: accommodation, insurances and visas (up to EUR 6,000 pro-rated based on length of visit).
-The grants can not be used to pay for consumables, overheads, bench fees or salary costs during the exchange.
+The grants can not be used to pay for consumables, overheads, bench fees, salary costs or additional living costs during the exchange.

 There are no restrictions on age, gender or scientific background.

 The researcher must remain in employment at their home institution for the duration of the exchange.

 Please read the applicant guidelines in detail before submitting your application.

 Applications must be developed with mutual agreement between at least one EMBL and one Stanford PI.
 Supervising PIs must confirm their support for the application by signing the final page of the application form.

 Proposals must describe a collaboration that clearly builds on the strengths of the laboratories that are involved.
 They must clearly indicate how the visit will draw on the expertise or technology available in each lab, the institution, or the researchers own skills.
 Projects that advance the wider inter-institutional relationship and benefit both institutions will be highly rated.
 There are no restrictions on the field or topic.
 Researchers must provide a clear timeline and milestones for the exchange.

 - Describe the transfer of knowledge or methodologies.